Skip To Content

 Yes, withdrawal amounts are added to contribution room the following year

-No. If you do a withdrawal from an RRSP, you lose the contribution room, meaning you can't recontribute the funds in future years.
-Home Buyer Plan withdrawals need to be contributed back over a 15 year period.
+No. If you do a withdrawal from an RRSP, you lose the contribution room, meaning you can't recontribute the funds in future years, with the exception of Home Buyer Plan withdrawals, which must be contributed back over a 15 year period

 No